Should I Wear a Backpack on a Motorcycle?

 Most people know that backpacks are an easy way to carry your “stuff” whatever stuff you have.
 If you’re a student or if you commute to work on a motorcycle, a backpack is simple; throw it on and go.

-But, Should you wear a backpack on a motorcycle?
-Although a definitive answer is still out for debate, it is speculated that in a crash, a backpack can increase the risk of spinal injury.
-A heavy pack can effect a rider’s balance during a ride or during a fall.
+Do not ride a motorcycle with a backpack unless it is specifically a motorcycle backpack.
+Wearing a normal backpack can increase the risk of spinal injury.
+A heavy pack can affect a rider’s balance during a ride or during a fall.

 Let’s take a look at some of the dangers of wearing a backpack while riding a motorcycle and look at some solutions to how you can do it safely.